-Monday, 7 November 2022: submit 750-word summary of intended topic to the programme director
+Monday, 13 November 2023: submit 750-word summary of intended topic to the programme director

-Friday, 9 December 2022: submit 2,000-word draft introduction to supervisor
+Friday, 15 December 2023: submit 2,000-word draft introduction to supervisor

-Friday, 20 January 2023: submit a draft chapter to supervisor
+Friday, 26 January 2024: submit a draft chapter to supervisor

-Friday, 28 April 2023: submit a first complete draft of thesis to supervisor
+Friday, 3 May 2024: submit a first complete draft of thesis to supervisor

-Friday, 2 June 2023: submit final draft of thesis to supervisor
+Friday, 7 June 2024: submit final draft of thesis to supervisor

-Friday, 30 June 2023: Submit the final electronic copy to the History departmental office.
+Friday, 5 July 2024: Submit the final electronic and one hard copy to the History departmental office.
+Additional instructions may be forthcoming from individual programme directors.